cwi-dis/ACMMM2024-Oral/README.md

   booktitle={ACM Multimedia 2024}
 }
 ```
-If there are any problem about the code and the dataset, please contact xuemei.zhou@cwi.nl
+If you encounter any issues with the code or training dataset, please contact xuemei.zhou@cwi.nl
 # Rerference
 [1]Lazzarotto, D., Testolina, M., & Ebrahimi, T. (2024).
 Subjective performance evaluation of bitrate allocation strategies for MPEG and JPEG Pleno point cloud compression.
 EURASIP Journal on Image and Video Processing , 2024 (1).